Skip to main content

 Written by SqlDBM Support

-Once the integration has been configured, see the related article on using this feature and the various ways of generating the files themselves.
+Once the integration has been configured, see the related at the end of this post on pushing to git and the various ways of generating the files themselves.

 Please make sure to initialize your repository by creating at least one file in the main branch (Readme.md for example).